consistent-milk12/docs-md/generated_docs/crossbeam_utils/atomic/consume/index.md

 - `fn load_consume(&self) -> <Self as >::Val`

   Loads a value from the atomic using a "consume" memory ordering.

+  This is similar to the "acquire" ordering, except that an ordering is only guaranteed with operations that "depend on" the result of the load.
+  However consume loads are usually much faster than acquire loads on architectures with a weak memory model since they don't require memory fence instructions.

+  The exact definition of "depend on" is a bit vague, but it works as you would expect in practice since a lot of software, especially the Linux kernel, rely on this behavior.

+  This is currently only implemented on ARM and AArch64, where a fence can be avoided.
+On other architectures this will fall back to a simple `load(Ordering::Acquire)`.

 #### Implementors